Arnesfield/argstree/README.md

 Using `=`, options or commands will treat the assigned value as their own argument regardless of any matches.

-By default, this behavior is enabled for aliases and options but not for commands.
+By default, this behavior is enabled for options but not for commands.
 To change this behavior, you can set the `assign` boolean option.

 ```javascript
 const node = argstree(['--foo=bar', 'foo=bar', '--bar=foo', 'bar=foo'], {